Qu3b411/Cryptor/README.md

 to remove everything besides the default files issue
 -       make Clean
 this will remove everything that was generated during compile time, this includes auto-generated header files.

-# This is still incomplete!
- I am still working on the crypto and will likely be changing and improving it as time permits. comments within the ```./CL_SRC/main.c``` file indicate what still has to be done to get this project to a working state, note the server has to be completed to finish the client.

 # WARNING!
 > The use of this for any purposes outside of Authorized Penetration testing (and/or) Educational purposes is strictly forbidden! **DO NOT** use this software in any capacity that is not **Authorized**, if your intent is malicious **You stand alone**.
 You will not gain support from me or others who's interest is strictly academic.